indicozy/wmtm/README.md

 Hope you found this repo helpful/inspirational!
 If you want to tip for a coffee, I will add bitcoin/monero/dogecoin later.

 P.S.
 FYI I'm total noob in git and bash.
-I made the code to be as safe as possible (so there's no rm -rf ~), yet if you have some programming skills, please check my bash script ( ͡^ ͜ʖ ͡^)
+I made the code to be as safe as possible (so there's no rm -rf ~), yet if you have some programming skills, please check my bash script

+`Bitcoin: zpub6mytQoyr5y5LMfw8evkTHaUtnuac4vgNusx6bdKrrR8r59GAiPWa3zV7WGJgZAfB2Kn25MRmZ4tpLzY7WnHnSvPL4yLxs7PYjHMXjJKHipo`

+`Monero: 4Ayjpc8iQtAZrZLT5PhskyFdbNgYow1h9gW3g17J7vjN3KgMCPoGCyVKD4ziTKM9S2aDdEDeYi59E6SNKqbCWjLbQGQrUH9`